anjali-jain0/Github_Finder/README.md

 # Github_Finder

-A jQuery and Ajax Github Finder App : find the users and their information from github
+A jQuery and Ajax Github Profile Search Engine to find the users, repositories and other information from github.